JKO for Landau: a variational particle method for homogeneous Landau equation: Introduction

 Now drawing an analogy to the Wasserstein gradient flow perspective on the heat equation, \cite{carrillo2024landau} defines the following Landau metric between two probability densities $f_0$ and $f_1$ \footnote{In this paper, we do not distinguish between the notation for probability measures and densities.}, denoted as $d_L$:

-As a result, the Landau equation \eqref{landau} can be viewed as the gradient flow of entropy $\mathcal H$ with respect to the metric $d_L$.
+As a result, the Landau equation \eqref{landau} can be viewed as the gradient flow of entropy $C_{\gamma} H$ with respect to the metric $d_L$.
 In particular, one can construct the weak solution of \eqref{landau} by De Giorgi's minimizing movement scheme \cite{Ambrosio2005GradientFI}, commonly known as the Jordan-Kinderlehrer-Otto (JKO) scheme \cite{jko}.
-Specifically, fix a time step $\tau > 0$, one recursively defines a sequence $\{f^n\}_{n=0}^{\infty}$ as
+Specifically, fix a time step $\Delta t > 0$, one recursively defines a sequence $\{f^n\}_{n=0}^{\infty}$ as

-The resulting solution will be a time-discrete approximation of \eqref{landau}, and with appropriate time interpolation, it will converge to the solution of \eqref{landau} as $\tau \rightarrow 0$ under certain conditions.
+The resulting solution will be a time-discrete approximation of \eqref{landau}, and with appropriate time interpolation, it will converge to the solution of \eqref{landau} as $\Delta t \rightarrow 0$ under certain conditions.
 More rigorous statements will be given in Section~\ref{sec-GF prospective}.

 Our numerical scheme is based on the formulations in \eqref{jko} and \eqref{dL}.
-However, although \eqref{dL} resembles the Benamou–Brenier's dynamic formulation of the 2-Wasserstein metric \cite{Benamou2000}, it is not easily accessible from a computational standpoint.
+However, although \eqref{dL} resembles the Benamou-Brenier dynamic formulation of the 2-Wasserstein metric \cite{Benamou2000}, it is not easily accessible from a computational standpoint.
 Therefore, we introduce the following alternative formulation of $d_L$:

 such that the complex expression of $\tilde \nabla$ is explicitly spelled out.
 A more detailed relation between \eqref{dL} and \eqref{dL-new} will be outlined in Section~\ref{sec-GF prospective}.

 A key advantage of the new form \eqref{dL-new} is that both the objective function and the constrained PDE can be represented using particles.
 This is significant because particle methods, unlike grid-based methods, tend to scale better with dimensionality.
 Specifically, the objective function, which involves a double integral, can be interpreted as a double expectation with respect to the probability densities $f$ and $f_*$.
 This allows it to be approximated by the empirical sum of particles.
 Similarly, the constrained PDE can be viewed as a transport equation with an integral form of the velocity field, which can also be interpreted as an expectation and thus approximated using particles.